-The Pumpkin Patch, Haunted Houses, and Other Halloween Fun in Abilene
+Haunted Houses, Kid Events and Other Halloween Fun in Abilene

-Halloween is creeping up on us and people are already getting ready for it.
-For some, the excitement of Halloween can be compared to people who get ready for Christmas.
-So, with All Hallows Eve just around the corner, here are some events in Abilene that can cater to everyone, regardless of your age.
+With Halloween just around the corner, here are some events in Abilene that can cater to everyone, regardless of your age.
 We will be updating this list as we get more info, so be sure to keep checking back.

 Haunted houses can be one of the coolest things to check out during Halloween – or the scariest.
 In the Abilene area, you’ll usually be able to find several haunted houses to get your scare on.